 The Society’s original mission was to protect work horses and children from abuse.
 Volunteers carried on this mission until 1912 when they first decided to create a “home” for stray animals.
 Sadly, there was not enough money to buy the land needed for the Shelter so they continued to function primarily as an advocate for animal rights and welfare, housing animals in need at volunteers’ homes and boarding facilities.

-In the early 1970’s the Humane Society was granted a “generous donation” from a caring individual.
-This encouraged the Board of Directors to organize a fundraising committee, purchase land and in 1972 our first Shelter was built in Auburn.
-This building was then considered “state of the art,” intended to accommodate just over 1,000 animals per year and operated with a staff of volunteers and part time employees.
+In the early 1970’s, the Humane Society received a generous donation from a caring individual, which encouraged the Board of Directors to organize a fundraising committee, purchase land and in 1972 our first shelter was built in Auburn, ME.
+This building was then considered “state of the art,” intended to accommodate just over 1,000 animals per year, and was operated by volunteers and part-time employees.

-Through the years, animal numbers continued to grow and the Shelter itself also grew through a number of renovations to accommodate the growth until 1998.
-That summer it was announced that the Greater Androscoggin Humane Society had begun to search for land to build a new Animal Shelter.
-One able to accommodate the now more than 3,500 animals the Shelter received a year and one that could grow with the needs of the community.
-In 2000 the land on Strawberry Avenue was purchased and following 6 long years of fundraising efforts, construction began on the new facility in April 2006.
-Then on January 25th 2007 26 cats, 10 dogs, 4 rabbits, 6 guinea pigs, 3 gerbils and 2 rats made the trip from the old Shelter in Auburn to the new, current facility in Lewiston.
-Today, we take in nearly 5,000 animals a year and thankfully have a new facility to accommodate the animals and the needs of the community.
+Through the years, the numbers of animals in need continued to grow and the shelter itself also grew through a number of renovations until 1998.
+That summer, it was announced that the Greater Androscoggin Humane Society had begun to search for land to build a new facility that could accommodate the more than 3,500 animals in need each year and one that could grow with the needs of the community.
+In 2000, the land on Strawberry Avenue was purchased and following 6 long years of fundraising efforts, construction began on the new facility in April 2006.
+Then, on January 25th 2007, 26 cats, 10 dogs, 4 rabbits, 6 guinea pigs, 3 gerbils and 2 rats made the trip from the old shelter in Auburn to the new, current facility in Lewiston.
+Today, we still assist over 3,500 animals a year and continue to grow and change to best address the needs of the animals and our community.

-Today, 122 years later, with the help of many extremely dedicated individuals we continue our pledge to work toward a more Humane Community.
-As our mission states: We are committed to using our resources to provide the best possible care for stray, abandoned and abused animals.
+Today, 135 years later, with the help of many extremely dedicated individuals, we continue to work toward a more humane community.
+We invite you to join us!

 The Greater Androscoggin Humane Society is recognized by the Internal Revenue Service as a 501(C)(3) charitable organization.
 We are supported primarily by the donations received from our kind friends and concerned citizens.